 Failure to differentiate between smoking and vaping

-The head of Andriukaitis’s cabinet, Arūnas Vinčiūnas, had come under fire for comparing electronic cigarettes to “poison” but Andriukaitis dismissed those criticisms.
+Moreover, the head of Andriukaitis’s cabinet, Arūnas Vinčiūnas, had come under fire for comparing electronic cigarettes to “poison” but Andriukaitis had dismissed those criticisms.
 “It would be strange if the industry did not accuse the head of my cabinet.
-I’d be surprised,” he said, adding “My question to the industry is the following: is it harmful or not to smoke?
+I’d be surprised,” he said, “My question to the industry is the following: is it harmful or not to smoke?
 Does it cause cancer or not?
 Harm is harm.
 No matter if it’s less or more,” he added at the time.